goethan/Udacity_Projects/tentative/ml.md

 1. When we improve our feature compositions, either one or all of the metrics (precision, recall) of these algorithms have significant improvement.
 2. By default, the tuning parameters have more degrees of freedom.

-Here is a summary of the final model performances:
+Here is a summary of the final model performances **after parameter tuning**:

 ||Accuracy|	Precision|Recall|F1|F2|
 |--------|------|--------|-------|----------|---------|